LysTech/lys/README.md

 - [Notes on recording perceived speech data](#notes-on-recording-perceived-speech-data)
   - [Using Audible](#using-audible)
   - [Flow2](#flow2)

-TODO:
-- (lots of #TODO tags throughout the code, grep for them and fix)
-- Anthony can get rid of his copy of bvbabel

 ## Virtual environment
 We want to all have the same environment, for now we don't use docker or conda, but we may switch to conda once we have multi-language code.
 For now we just make a clean virtual environment and share a `requirements.txt` file.